Torrekie/librecompat/README.md

 - [x] `accept4` in `<sys/socket.h>`
 - [x] `ppoll` in `<poll.h>`
 - [x] `strchrnul` in `<string.h>`
+- [x] macOS compatible `sendfile` in `<sys/socket.h>` that not compiled to iOS

 ## Limitations

-- As this library implement functions in pure userspace, some of them might not having desired efficiency than others does (like `accept4`).
+- As this library implement functions in pure userspace, some of them might not having desired efficiency than others does (like `accept4`, `sendfile`, etc.).
 - While not building with re-export configured, you will have to add linker flags to ensure symbols can be found by linker.
 - While building with re-export configured, you will have to edit original libSystem.tbd to ensure librecompat is used as libSystem, and symbols should also de defined in tbd.
 - You should not use `librecompat` while system shipped functions already meets the required conditions.